 Even though you stay at an in-network hospital, you may get care from doctors or other providers who do not have a network contract at all.
-In that case, you will have to pay any amounts over the allowed amount.
+In that case, you will have to pay any amounts over the allowed amount except for emergency services, covered air ambulance services, or as prohibited by law.

-You pay out-of-network cost shares if you get care from a provider not in your network.
+You pay non-participating cost shares if you get care from a provider not in your network.
 See How Providers Affect Your Costs for details.